 Intensive Guardianship Program

 This program is for individuals who are in need of a Guardian to oversee them.
-It can only be accessed through referrals from the Mental Health & Recovery or Developmental Disabled systems that contract with Help Network for Guardian Services.
+It can only be accessed through referrals from the Mental Health & Recovery or Developmental Disabilities systems that contract with Help Network for Guardian Services.
 In addition, the probate court has ultimate approval of all the guardianships.

-Peer Resource and Recovery Programs- Youngstown and East Liverpool
+Youngstown and East Liverpool

-This program is offered at The Community Center, 1344 Fifth Avenue in Youngstown; and the Peer Resource and Recovery Center, 509 Market Street in East Liverpool.
 Here, individuals with severe and persistent mental illness gather and participate in programming to assist in coping with their illness.
 There are recovery groups along with social, recreational and fitness activities to promote overall wellness and fellowship.
 In addition, this program has a number of peer specialists who have specific training to work with individuals with mental illness and/or substance abuse issues.
+This program is offered at The Community Center, 1344 Fifth Avenue in Youngstown and the Peer Resource and Recovery Center, 509 Market Street in East Liverpool.

 A Peer-to-Peer service that specializes in helping individuals who are struggling with mental health or substance abuse issues or know of someone who just needs someone to talk to.